juntao/arenztopia/content/news/Issue 2.md

 ## Famous Arenznaut Moves To Olb City
 by Sam-Louis Alrocaet

 Space Boulevard-On Monday, famous Arenznaut Michael Jillerene formally moved to the ASA (Arenztopian Space Administration) location at Olb City.
 Mr. Jillerene is the first native Arenztopian to visit the ISS.
 In a nationally televised interveiw, Mr. Jillerene expressed great excitement.
 On Tuesday, a giant homecoming party was thrown down Space Boulevard to celebrate Mr. Jillerene moving in.
-When asked why he moved to Olb City, he says: ¨I like the old buildings, and Olb City is so beautiful!¨ Mr. Jillerene will be blasting off from Olb City´s pad 9B in a Soyuz rocket to the ISS next week.
+When asked why he moved to Olb City, he says: "I like the old buildings, and Olb City is so beautiful!"
+Mr. Jillerene will be blasting off from Olb City's pad 9B in a Soyuz rocket to the ISS next week.
 As of Friday, Mr. Jillerene is moved in, comfortable, and getting to know the other employees.

 ## Arts
 by Tony Yuan

-Famous jeweler Vladmir Mons´czye has agreed to encrust a work of modern art in jewels, reinforcing his reputation as a strange, weird person.
+Famous jeweler Vladmir Mons'czye has agreed to encrust a work of modern art in jewels, reinforcing his reputation as a strange, weird person.

 ## Weather
 by Mezoir Logan

-Next week´s average temprature should be 35 degrees celsius and there should be serious storms and a tropical depression in some areas.
+Next week's average temprature should be 35 degrees celsius and there should be serious storms and a tropical depression in some areas.

 ## Sports
 by Owen Miyazoi